umarnutsfi/docs-test/RiskManagement/readme.md

 Risk management is very important in Pike.

-parameter bounds
+Fee Bounding
-parameter bounds are important in ensurin that the account is risk-tolrant
+Fee bounding is important in ensurin that the account is risk-tolrant